dy/analogs/README.md

 	* It is similar to webpack-loaders technic.
 	* It creates some overhead, e. g. `withinElement` and `contains`.
 		* Find a way to avoid overhead?
-	* Transforms generalize package inclusion to any synonimic code, not only the
+	* Transforms generalize package inclusion to any synonimic code.

 * Code clone detection is only a part of the whole system: it can’t detect that zepto is equivalent to jquery.
 It is needed for:
 	* Detecting inlined sources